GrinonBarrett/Taksidos/Grimoires.md

 **Tome of a Forgotten Magi**
 $10,000, 3 lbs.
 A tome written by some nameless arcane practioner.
-THis grimoire contains the following spells at the indicated tiers;
+This grimoire contains the following spells at the indicated tiers;
 * Alarum, 1st
 * Destructive Volley, 1st
 * Disimpress, 2nd